dev-jey/Store-Manager-v1/README.md

 1. Create a virual enviroment with the command
 `$ virtualenv -p python3 env`

-2. Activate the venv with the command
+2. Activate the env with the command
 `$ source env/bin/activate`

 3. Install git